Cherry on the Cake: Fairness is NOT an Optimization Problem: Introduction

-For example, a supposedly fair optimal model might prefer to hire a young person even if a stronger candidate of the same age is available.
-People who mistakenly believe that newer generations are lazy would then be more likely to have their beliefs validated by the model's selections.
-Confirmation bias would reinforce the stereotype in a self-fulfilling prophecy.

-The careless, if not malicious, selection of individuals solely to meet group fairness constraints is often referred to in the literature as \emph{cherry-picking} \cite{cherrypick_fleisher2021s,cherrypick2_dwork2012fairness,cherrypick3_goethals2023precof}.
-Generally, cherry-picking is portrayed as a mischievous and absurd method to be avoided, capable of meeting fairness constraints while still being unfair.

-What is often overlooked in the literature, however, is that cherry-picking can be a phenomenon that inevitably emerges from the optimization process itself.
-Unaware practitioners might thus obtain a cherry-picking model without even realizing it.
-Our results indicate that blindly optimizing fairness metrics will, in many cases, result in counterintuitive and unfair outcomes, as optimal decisions may be forced to cherry-pick.
+We use this connection to prove our claims that blindly optimizing fairness metrics will, in many cases, result in counterintuitive and unfair outcomes, as optimal models may be forced to cherry-pick.
 We strongly believe that these findings highlight why discussing fairness purely as a mathematical optimization problem is disingenuous and potentially dangerous.
-On the other hand, for a few fairness metrics, the optimal solution does not exhibit these problematic behaviors.
-We demonstrate under which conditions this can or cannot occur.